scala/improvement-proposals/content/into.md

 Inside the `++` method, the `elems` parameter is of type `IterableOnce[A]`, not `into[IterableOne[A]]`.
 Hence, we can simply write `elems.iterator` to get at the `iterator` method of the `IterableOnce` class.

 Specifically, we erase all `into` wrappers in the local types of parameter types that appear in covariant or invariant position.
 Contravariant `into` wrappers are kept since these typically are on the parameters of function arguments.
-For case classes this means that class mirrors will use the transformed version of the parameter types, where `into` wrappers have been erased.
+This means that class mirrors will use the transformed version of the parameter types, where `into` wrappers have been erased.

 ### Into Constructors in Type Aliases